21 January 2026 Insights

 Magnetic

-Pig Detection: When the pig passes the signaller and continues along the pipeline, the magnetic signal will drop.
-This is the pig passage trigger.
+Pig Detection: As the pig passes the signaller and continues along the pipeline, the magnetic field drops.
+This change is used to confirm “Pig Passage.”

 Ultrasonic

-Detection Alert: As with the magnetic pig signallers, ultrasonic signallers have the capability to locally or remotely signal pig passage and log the pig passage data
+Detection Alert: As with the magnetic pig signallers, ultrasonic signallers have the capability to locally or remotely signal pig passage and log pig passage data

 Acoustic